 down, avoided eye contact, and fiddled my hand

 After each of those acts, I asked the class to describe what I was thinking and feeling; what message I was sending.
 Then they gave me specific “clues” based off of my body and face.

 After my first year of doing this lesson, I realized that I needed to make a WHOLE lesson focused on just body language.
-When I started doing that, I added on an activity where students played “Pick-A-Card” with task cards (or on TPT) to answer discussion questions about body language and also to do some more practicing with identifying and modeling:
+When I started doing that, I added on an activity where students played “Pick-A-Card” with task cards to answer discussion questions about body language and also to do some more practicing with identifying and modeling: